-DAN 111: Popular Dance Forms

-O lecture, O lab, O clinical, 30 other, 30 total contact hours Fulfills Core Elements: 13
+DAN 111 Popular Dance Forms 1 credit O lecture, 30 lab, O clinical, O other, 30 total contact hours

 This course is an overview of popular dances.
 Club dancing, line dancing, partner and solo dancing are a few examples of the dances that will be studied.
 This class also presents contemporary popular social dances.